 The consequences that the Spanish flu had included labor shortages and increased rates of physical disability, among other things.
 Most effects rose from the panic surrounding the virus.
 The panicking also worsened as businesses were temporarily closed, public gatherings banned, and sporting events canceled.
 Luckily, we can avoid going down the same route and facing similar consequences.
 Knowing and preparing for the economic consequences of a pandemic can help minimize the impact that the virus has.
 It can also aid in helping you remain sane during the pandemic.

-Closing businesses during the period of self-isolation, which normally lasts for 14 days or more, will doubtlessly have a toll on the economy.
+Closing companies during the period of self-isolation, which normally lasts for 14 days or more, will doubtlessly have a toll on the economy.
 Nonetheless, preparing in advance for the negative economic and psychological impact will help in recovering more rapidly.

 TAKING AND IMPLEMENTING BUSINESS ADVICE FROM EXPERTS HELPS KEEP YOUR BUSINESS AFLOAT